Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Framework of IC-HDT-ECoTI

-\textbf {Multimodal Data Analysis}: Multimodal data is the fuel of ECoTI for HDT, which normally contains various types of data from multiple sources.
-However, the transmission and processing of such multimodal data bring several open problems.
-First, multimodal encoding schemes must be defined to support different modalities of TI information, without compromising the end-to-end service latency.
+\textbf {Multimodal Data Analysis}: Multimodal data is the fuel of IC-HDT-ECoTI, which normally contains various types of data from multiple sources.
+However, the transmission and processing of such data bring several open problems.
+First, multimodal encoding schemes must be defined to support different modalities, without compromising the end-to-end service latency.
 Currently, although visual and auditory information encoding has been studied extensively, haptic encoding is still very challenging \cite{ref10}.
 Second, the processing of multimodal data needs to be synchronous.
 Otherwise, cybersickness may happen.
-Cybersickness commonly refers to an issue that multiple sensing data (e.g., audio, video and tactile sensation) are incorporated in an interaction but the process of different sensing data are notably asynchronous (e.g., the time-lag between tactile and audio movement exceeds 1 ms) \cite{ref11}.
+Cybersickness commonly refers to an issue that multiple sensing data (e.g., audio, video and tactile sensation) are incorporated in an interaction but their data processing are notably asynchronous (e.g., the time-lag between tactile and audio movement exceeds 1 ms) \cite{ref11}.

-\textbf {Integration of Subjective and Objective Evaluations}: Unlike conventional network systems, ECoTI for HDT requires both objective and subjective metrics to evaluate the performance, including not only the service latency, reliability of communication and computation, but also the true experience of users in haptic interactions.
+\textbf {Integration of Subjective and Objective Evaluations}: Unlike the conventional systems, IC-HDT-ECoTI requires both objective and subjective metrics to evaluate the performance, including not only the latency, reliability of communication and computation, but also the true experience in immersive interactions.
 However, it is difficult, if not impossible, to design an integrated evaluation method that can jointly capture both subjective and objective aspects, as it may involve interdisciplinary knowledge and complex models.
 Furthermore, compared to the objective evaluation, it is worth noting that users' feedbacks (e.g., error corrections) in subjective evaluation require much longer response time, making the real-time integration and analysis much more challenging \cite{ref12}.